-As we listed in the first section, it is a multifactorial concept that depends on countless factors, each one with a different percentage of influence depending on the person, but we consider these the fundamental ones:
+As we listed in the first section, it is a multifactorial concept that depends on an infinite number of factors, each with a different percentage of influence depending on the person, but we consider these to be the fundamental ones:

 - Nutritional and hydration status:

-Understanding at this point both the nutritional recovery chosen at the end of our training, and above all, our daily nutritional status independent of our sport.
+Understanding at this point both the nutritional recuperator chosen at the end of our training, and above all, our daily nutritional status independent of our sport.

-Apply the famous 80/20 rule: it will be useless to have the best recuperator there is, if pizzas, fast food or fried foods appear in our weekly diet.
+Apply the famous 80/20 rule: it will be useless to have the best recuperator that exists, if pizzas, fast food or fried foods appear in our weekly diet.

 - Quality and hours of sleep:

-The quality and hours of real sleep are conditioned by many other factors, but we will always have strategies to try to optimize them, and it is during night rest when our body carries out 80% of the processes recovery, anti-inflammation…
+The quality and hours of real sleep are conditioned by many other factors, but we will always have strategies to try to optimize them, and it is during night's rest when our body carries out 80% of the processes recovery , anti-inflammation…

-In the aspect of nutrition we consider it appropriate to mention that it is not only important the post-exercise nutritional approach but that it is even more important, the quality of the food we eat on a daily basis.
-It is useless to take the best recuperator with the best formulation and the highest purity protein if our eating habits include processed products that are far from real food.
+In the aspect of nutrition we consider it opportune to mention that it is not only important the post-exercise nutritional approach but that the quality of the food we eat on a daily basis.
+It is useless to take the best recuperator with the best formulation and the highest purity protein if our eating habits include processed products that are far from real foods.

-Bearing this in mind, the post-training recovery approach or strategy takes on a lot of prominence so that our body can restore the desired compensatory balance.
+Taking this into account, the post-training recovery approach or strategy takes a lot of prominence so that our body can restore the desired compensatory balance.

-The quantity and quality of the nutrients that we take in our recovery will be of great relevance so that the physiological needs are met.
+The quantity and quality of the nutrients that we take in our recovery will be very relevant so that physiological needs are met.

-What is established at the scientific level as the most recommendable would be to ingest high-quality and bioavailable proteins that are from animal and plant sources, to favor different times in protein synthesis or tissue recovery muscle.
+What is scientifically established as the most recommendable would be to eat high quality and bioavailability proteins that are from animal and plant sources, to favor different times in protein synthesis or tissue recovery muscular.

-At the same time it is essential that our recuperator contains carbohydrates of different glycemic indices, to promote an initial insulin spike and to replenish liver and muscle glycogen stores that we have emptied during our training.
+At the same time, it is essential that our recuperator contains carbohydrates of different glycemic indices, to favor an initial insulin peak and to replenish liver and muscle glycogen stores that we have emptied during our training.